Kostyansa/Weather/README.md

 # Weather

-VK Bot for forecast messaging<br/>
+VK Bot for forecast messaging and forecast history<br/>

 Used API:<br/>
   * Weather:<br/>